 Gen Con is nigh!
-With just over a week to go before the best four days in gaming (as of the time I’m posting this), I’m not going to rehash what so many others have put out there; there are tons of blogs and articles out there with advice regarding large conventions like Gen Con.
-My advice is going to be different.
+With just over two weeks to go before the best four days in gaming (as of the time I’m posting this), I’m not going to rehash what so many others have put out there; there are tons of blogs and articles out there with advice regarding large conventions like Gen Con.
+My advice is different.
 I am going to rehash what I’ve posted in previous years (they’re my most popular posts!).
 To most of it, Wheaton’s Law applies.
-For those of you who are link-averse, Wheaton’s Law is this: Don’t be a dick.
+For those of you who are link-averse, Wheaton’s Law is: Don’t be a dick.

 Specifically, I’m talking about dealing with those who have physical challenges at conventions.
 The disabled, to be blunt.
 People like my wife.
 She can walk, but conventions like Gen Con are too big for her.
 So, she uses a wheelchair to get around.
 She has a snazzy metallic red electric wheelchair, but in years past, I’ve pushed her in a manual wheelchair.
 This gives us a unique experience at Gen Con.

 The average con goer is, shall we say, plus-sized.
 OK, that’s fine.
 I’ve been there; I lost nearly 50 pounds about five years ago.
 At conventions, people often have large backpacks.
 Sometimes, everything they brought to the convention is in this backpack.
 People are not always aware that this backpack adds two to three feet to their girth.
 They spin around quickly.
 If you’re in a wheelchair or use another type of mobility device or are short in stature, those backpacks are level with your head.
 More than once my wife has narrowly avoided being clobbered in the head by an unaware con-goer suddenly spinning around because something caught their eye.
 When I pushed her, I watched for this sort of thing.
 Now she drives herself, and I worry she’s going to get beat up.